What is Inherited Family Trauma?

 Introduction

-Many people experience emotional struggles, fears, relationship patterns, or nervous system responses that seem larger than their own personal life experience alone.
+Many people experience emotional struggles, relationship patterns, or nervous system responses that feel larger than their own personal life experience.

 • chronic anxiety